 Ultimately, cataract surgery is the best way to achieve clear vision.
 There is no medical treatment to reverse or prevent the development of cataracts.
 Once a cataract develops, the only way to see clearly again is to have it removed and replaced with an intraocular lens (IOL).

 Advanced Eye Care, SC is proud to offer the latest in cataract surgery technology and advanced lens options.
-Dr. Timothy Kisla performs cataract surgery at Silver Cross Hospital Same Day Surgery and at the Silver Cross Surgery Center.

 Cataracts are accumulations of protein that build up within the lens of the eye as we age, which results in blurry vision.
 The lens is a transparent structure located behind the iris, the colored portion of your eye.
 The primary function of the lens is to bend rays of light to form a clear image on the retina.
 A cloudy lens can cause vision problems that disrupt daily activities and affect your quality of life.